gregogalante/evnt/README.md

 end
 ```

-It's also possible to use throw to raise an exception with the option **exception: true**.
+It's also possible to use throw method inside the command to raise an exception with the option **exception: true**.
 An example of usage should be:

 ```ruby
 begin